MCDevKit/cmcc-docs/json-templating-engine/template-options.md

 }
 ```

-The scope can also be defined globally in data directory.
-All json files inside that directory will be merged into one object, and that object will be used as a scope for all templates.
+You can define the scope globally in the data directory.
+All JSON files within that directory will be merged into a single object and used as the scope for all templates.

-Files and directories can be added to the scope with `--scope <path>` CLI option.
+To add files and directories to the scope, use the `--scope <path>` CLI option.

 ## Files

-A very important option, that allows for creating multiple files from one template.
-The example below will create 5 files.
+The files option allows for generating multiple files from a single template.
+The following example creates five files:

 ```json
 {